bjerrep/obsoleta/README.md

 The default recursive scan depth relative to the specified root directories are 1.
 It can be changed on the command line with --depth and/or it can be defined in the configuration file with a "depth" entry.
 A command line depth number overrules any configuration depth number.

+## Semantic versioning

+If having 3 numbers in the version number is considered good enough, then yes.
+The real answer is no, for no other reason that support for semantic versioning haven't been implemented since just about everything seemed more interesting to do at any given time.
+There is however a 'semver' setting in the configuration file which enforces the requirement that lower version numbers should be implicitly reset whenever a major or minor number is increased.
+Which makes perfect sense and was simple to add.

 ## Build support

 The examples above are most of all just intellectual exercises until the information can be used for actual building.
 For this there is a --buildorder option which does pretty much what it says: